 The City of Austin completed an engineering feasibility study of the project area in September 2019.
 Based on this study we selected a solution that uses a multi-phased approach to implement the project to reduce risk of flooding in the project area.
 This approach will help provide flood risk reduction in a faster timeframe.

-Phase 1 of the project will consist of a new storm drain line that runs along Softwood Drive and Creek Bend Drive before reaching the outfall just east of the existing flood wall into Williamson Creek.
+• Phase 1 of the project will consist of a new storm drain line that runs along Softwood Drive and Creek Bend Drive before reaching the outfall just east of the existing flood wall into Williamson Creek.
 This will capture a significant portion of the stormwater that currently flows into the detention pond at the end of Aviary Cove.
 The project is in the final stages of the design phase.
-The construction is scheduled to start in Summer 2024.
+Council will consider awarding a construction contract at the July 18 City Council Meeting.
+The construction is scheduled to start in late Summer of 2024.

 While we are looking for and implementing potential large-scale solutions, we are simultaneously working on short-term solutions based on input we received from the community to reduce the risk of flooding.
 On August 19, 2021, slot drain inlets were removed from Nesting Way and were replaced with larger curb inlets.
 This was done to improve the flow of water and reduce the likelihood of flooding due to debris clogging the inlets.
 We are also working with the Austin Fire Department to ensure that road closures are in effect during large rain events.